emb-riscv/specs-markdown/improvements-upon-privileged.md

 by design.
-As an exercise of reversed logic, it might also be argued that Cortex-M has the LDM/STM instructions because the logic for moving multiple words was already available from automatic stacking/unstacking.
+As an exercise of reversed logic, it might also be argued that Cortex-M has the LDM/STM instructions because the logic for moving multiple words was already available from the automatic stacking/unstacking mechanism.

-Also RISC-V having no MOVEM-like instructions may save a few transistors, but otherwise it is not exactly a feature, it simply makes saving contexts in multi-threaded environments more complicated and probably less efficient.
+Also RISC-V having no MOVEM-like instructions may save a few transistors, but otherwise this is not exactly a feature, it simply makes saving contexts in multi-threaded environments more complicated and possibly less efficient.

-### Automatic stacking/unstacking should be replaced by compiler attribute

-> "Better to have a “handler” function attribute that causes the compiler to save only and exactly the registers the function modifies.
-If a handler function calls a regular C function then it needs to save all the volatile registers first.

-Well, yes, it is possible to imagine interrupt handles incrementing a variable and returning, but this is rare, by far the biggest majority of interrupt handlers call C/C++ functions to perform system services, like posting a semaphore, or any other synchronization mechanism.

-So, by first saving a few registers and then saving all those required by the ABI, the result is that more registers needs to be saved, and with a further negative impact on latency.

 ### Automatic stacking/unstacking the interrupt context increases latency